 We have different membership packages to suit everyone.
 We have a family, single adult, joint adult, young adult & cadet memberships, plus overseas memberships for those who reside outside the UK.
 A one-off entrance fee is charged when you join.
-All our fees shown here Club charges 2019-20 Apr 20 to Sep20.pdf (opens as a PDF) and you can download a membership application form here Membership 2019-20 form 20-2-20.pdf.
+All our fees shown here Dinghy Park charges & 2023-24 membership.docx (opens as a PDF), plus page 4 of application form.
+You can download a membership application form here RVYC membership application form 2023-24.docx.

 Can I join any time of the year?

 Yes, we have no specific "joining period".
 You can join the Club at any time throughout the year.
-For summer 2019 we have reduced fees on a monthly pro-rata system.
+Membership subscriptions are on a monthly pro-rata system, depending on the month you join.
+Details on page four of the application form.
 The club membership subscriptions run from 1st October to 30th September.
-From May 2019 membership fees are being charged for the period to the end of subscription period.
-As we go through the summer fees will reduced month by month to September.

 I don't know anyone that is a current RVYC member.

 The great news is we are a friendly bunch and welcome new members.
 The first time you come to the Club we will ensure you are introduced to our Commodore and Flag Officers .
 They will then introduce you to various other members at the Club.
 We have many members from varied backgrounds and professions, so there is bound to be someone you will have something in common with.

 Do I need any sailing qualifications to join?

 Not at all, we don't have any prerequisites for joining the Club.
 However If you are interested in doing some training we have informal Adult Sailing sessions to learn how to sail, and we also run RYA Powerboat 2 course so you will be able to drive RIBs unaided.

 Is the Club only open in the summer?